thurloat/thurloat.github.com/posts/2012-05-05-jackson-deserializing.rst

 Recently I've been spending time writing a REST API using a new stack.
-Java AppEngine + Objectify using Jersey to build the API, and Jackson to handle (de)serialization into/outof JSON.
+Java AppEngine + Objectify using Jersey to build the API, and Jackson to handle (de)serialization into/out of JSON.
 Needless to say I was running into **many** problems that just don't come up in the Python world.

-There was one problem that our team recently ran into that I thought I'd share, as it took a long time to find the correct solution and there was a the lack of help online in this area.
+There was one problem that our team recently ran into that I thought I'd share, as it took a long time to find the correct solution and there was a lack of help online in this area.

 Problem
 -------

-Reading and writing polymorphic datatypes using Jackson.
+Reading and writing polymorphic data types using Jackson.
-For example a ``List<Key<Entity>>`` at runtime can only be recognized as ``List<?>`` due to Type Erasure with Generics so Jackson can really only try to searialize and deserialize that List as a list of POJOs.
+For example a ``List<Key<Entity>>`` at runtime can only be recognized as ``List<?>`` due to Type Erasure with Generics so Jackson can really only try to serialize and deserialize that List as a list of POJOs.
 We already have a serializer that writes out the Long value of a Key as ``"[1, 2, 3]"``.

 However Jackson has no idea how to turn ``"[1, 2, 3]"`` back into a List of